 We also help with the arrangements and offer for example furniture, electricity, audio technology and also a sound technician for the event organizers free of charge.
 We ask you to take care of the stuff and return everything back to its place.
 The event organizer will be responsible of damaged or lost gadgets.

 Many people might want to organize events during one day, so let’s be aware of everyone’s needs and timetables.
 Let’s take care together of Olohuone and all the people coming there!

 What will happen there is still a little surprise to us too, because we want to leave room for improvisation.
-If you have any suggestions about what Vapaakaupunki should definitely do, let us know!
-The form to sign up events is already open!
+If you have any suggestions about what should definitely happen in Vapaakaupunki, let us know!
+The form to sign up events is open!

 Who is behind the project?